jamiejamiebobamie/pegaFlashcards/notes.md

 optimistic locking strategy
 	application does not apply an exclusive lock when opening an item. the application checks whether the item has changed before committing any changes.
-Allow one user
+Allow one user is what type of locking strategy?
 	a pessimistic locking strategy
-	a user opens the case, Pega Platform locks the case to prevent other users from applying any changes. can set a time-out value for the lock
+Allow one user locking strategy does what when a user opens a case,
+	locks the case to prevent other users from applying any changes.
-	After the time-out period lapses, another user can open and update the case default time-out period is 30 minutes.
+After the time-out period lapses on a locked case, what happens?
+	The case can be accessed by another user.
+What is the default time-out period for a lock?
+	30 minutes.
 Allow multiple users
 	an optimistic locking strategy
 	Pega Platform checks for changes to the case when a user attempts to save their updates